 This is a guest post by Neetole Mitra of Living Unplanned, who quit her job 4 months ago and has been travelling ever since, alone.
 Encouraging more females to follow the league, this is what she has to say…

-Not that there’s anything wrong with that, but it’s better to know that traveling or not is a choice we make consciously.
-It’s not something that god drops on our lap.
+Not that there’s anything wrong with that, but it’s better to know that travelling or not is a choice we make consciously.
+It’s not something that god drops into our lap.

-This was the first realization that hit me before I took up full time travel earlier this year.
+This was the first realization that hit me before I took up full-time travel earlier this year.
 I had had it.
-I wanted to travel since the past three or four years.
-I was moping around all the time because I wasn’t doing that.
-Then one day, a dear friend asked a very simple question and confused me no end.
-Almost pushed me into depression.
-You want to travel?
+I wanted to travel for the past three or four years.
+I was moping around all the time because I wasn’t doing it.
+Then one day, a dear friend asked a very simple question and left me baffled.
+It almost pushed me into depression.
+Do you want to travel?
 Then go.
 That’s all he said.
 And it dawned on me that I didn’t have the guts to just go.
-Like I so desperately wanted to.
+Despite so desperately wanting to.

-No, I was waiting for company.
-I was daydreaming about my perfect life but I was waiting for someone else to join me before I could make it a reality.
-And that turned out to be a real pity, because in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to traveling (the good old angoor khatte hai trajectory).
+But I think I was waiting for a company.
+I was daydreaming about my perfect travel life but at the same time, I was waiting for someone else to join me before I could make it a reality.
+And that turned out to be a real pity because, in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to travelling (the good old grapes are sour trajectory).

 And when I realized this, I ran.
-I dilly dallied with the idea of leaving for a week, bought rainproof jacket and headphones and then one night I was on the bus.
+I dilly-dallied with the idea of leaving for a week, bought a rainproof jacket and a pair of headphones and the next morning I was on the bus.
 Rushing away from the dusty grey capital of India where no one has time for anything.
 Since then, it’s been about 4 months or so and I have been claimed by the road.
 I am one of her own.

 Being on the road is addictive.
 I feel closer to reality there.
 Somehow, the outside is where everything seems to be happening and I am there, making a first-hand claim to that space.
 It’s exciting to be in a new place, with different customs, with a different language, walking an unfamiliar geographical terrain.
 Watch your mind accept the shock and then adjust itself accordingly.

-However, it often gets lonely for a solo female traveler.
-It feels isolating to navigate through a world where men have a stronghold on everything.
+However, it often gets lonely for a solo women traveller.
+It feels isolating to be navigating through a world where men have a stronghold on everything.
 Shops, restaurants, lodges, liquor and lingerie stores, even the white sand beaches.
 I wish more of you would drop whatever it is that’s holding you back and hit out.
 It’d be nice to have more women out on the road making their much needed presence felt.

 In case, you do decide to just give it a shot, reading this article, then here are some quick tips to solo female travel.
 Just to share what I have learnt on the road the hard way; just to give you a heads-up.